 - The purpose: Are you driving for business or pleasure?
 Every day or occasionally?
 Is the car garaged, or parked outside?
 These factors can all play a role in determining your premium.

-While there is no set rule on how to keep your auto insurance premiums down, there are strategies you can employ.
+While there is no set rule on how to keep your premiums down, there are strategies you can employ.
 These strategies include everything from smart money management to practicing safe driving habits.
-Here are some tips for keeping your premiums down:
+Here are some tips for keeping your costs down:

-- Pay your bills: Drivers with good credit records generally also have lower auto insurance premiums.
+- Pay your bills: Drivers with good credit records generally also have lower premiums.

 - Don't have accidents: You might be eligible for a discount the longer you go without an accident.